 2.1 Base Salary.
-For services to be rendered hereunder, you shall receive a base salary at the rate of \$440,000 per year (the "Base Salary"), subject to standard payroll deductions and withholdings and payable in accordance with the Company's regular payroll schedule.
+For services to be rendered hereunder, you shall receive a base salary at the rate of \$350,000 per year (the "Base Salary"), subject to standard payroll deductions and withholdings and payable in accordance with the Company's regular payroll schedule.

 2.2 Annual Bonus.
-You will be eligible for an annual discretionary bonus with a target amount of \$180,000, prorated for the number of days employed in a calendar year (the "Annual Bonus").
-Whether you receive an Annual Bonus for any given year, and the amount of any such Annual Bonus, will be determined by the Board (and/or its Compensation Committee) in its discretion based upon the achievement of corporate and/or individual objectives and milestones that are determined in the sole discretion of the Board (and/or its Compensation Committee).
+Beginning with calendar year 2021 and for each subsequent year of employment, you will be eligible for an annual discretionary bonus with a target amount of up to 35% of your then current annual Base Salary, prorated for the number of days employed in the applicable calendar year (the "Annual Bonus").
+Whether you receive an Annual Bonus for any given year, and the amount of any such Annual Bonus, will be determined by the Company's Board of Directors (the "Board") (and/or its Compensation Committee) in its discretion based upon the achievement of corporate and/or individual objectives and milestones that are determined in the sole discretion of the Board (and/or its Compensation Committee).
 You must continue to be employed through the date the Annual Bonus is paid in order to earn such bonus.
 The Annual Bonus, if earned, shall be paid to you in a lump sum no later than March 15th of the calendar year that follows the performance year, subject to applicable payroll deductions and withholdings.

 2.3 Equity.
-Subject to the approval of the Board, the Company will grant you a restricted stock award representing 252,500 shares of the Company's Common Stock (the "Initial Grant"), pursuant to the Company's 2020 Equity Incentive Plan (as may be amended from time to time, the "Plan"), and an option to purchase 252,500 shares of Common Stock, with an exercise price equal to the fair market value on the date of grant as determined by the Board, after it has obtained a 409A valuation (the "Additional Grant").
-The shares subject to the Initial Grant will vest over two years, subject to your Continuous Service to the Company (as defined in the Plan), as follows: 50% of the shares shall be fully vested on the first-year anniversary of the date of the grant, and the remaining shares shall vest in twelve (12) equal monthly increments thereafter.
-The shares subject to the Additional Grant will vest over four years, subject to your Continuous Service to the Company, as follows: 100% of the shares shall vest in twenty four (24) equal monthly increments beginning on the second-year anniversary of the date of grant.
-The Initial Grant and Additional Grant shall be governed in all respects by the terms of the Plan, the related governing documents, and applicable equity award agreements between you and the Company.
+Subject to the approval of the Board, the Company will grant you an option to purchase 101,000 shares of the Company's Common Stock (the "Option"), pursuant to the Company's 2020 Equity Incentive Plan (as may be amended from time to time, the "Plan"), with an exercise price equal to the fair market value on the date of grant as determined by the Board.
+The shares subject to the Option will vest over four years, subject to your Continuous Service to the Company (as defined in the Plan), as follows: 25% of the shares shall be fully vested on the first-year anniversary of the date of the grant, and the remaining shares shall vest in thirty-six (36) equal monthly increments thereafter.
+The Option shall be governed in all respects by the terms of the Plan, the related governing documents, and applicable equity award agreements between you and the Company.